Not sure if UFC Gym is right for you?

 Explanation

 This risk was not identified in the FDD package.
-The data in Item 20 does not suggest that the franchise system is growing at a rate that is likely to outpace the franchisor's ability to provide franchisee support.
-However, uncontrolled growth can strain a franchisor's resources, potentially leading to a decline in the quality of training, site selection assistance, and ongoing operational support for all franchisees.
+The data in Item 20 shows a system that has been shrinking or experiencing high churn, not one undergoing rapid growth that might outstrip its support capabilities.
+Rapid growth can strain a franchisor's resources, leading to a decline in the quality of support, training, and site selection assistance for new franchisees, which could compromise the entire system's health and brand reputation.

 Potential Mitigations

-- Speaking with both new and established franchisees can provide your attorney with insight into the consistency and quality of support.
+- Discussions with franchisees who joined at different stages of growth can provide insight into the consistency of franchisor support.

 New/Unproven Franchise System